wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/1-introduction.md

 ## Additional resources

 Refer to the following repository for additional resources associated with this module.
 This repository includes completed code samples from the exercise units found in this module: [03 Permissions and Consent Framework](https://github.com/officedev/TrainingContent/tree/master/Identity/03%20Permission%20and%20Consent%20Framework).

+This module is also available as a screencast: [Microsoft identity - Permission and consent](https://www.youtube.com/watch?v=80RdKeeDTss)